-ORDER TO REGISTER To the Registrar of Titles Please register this dealing and upon completion issue the documents as follows:- Signed Firm's Name Customer code Creation and/or Reservation of Easement and/or Covenant (continuation if necessary) (a) we will not erect or permit or allow to be or remain erected on the land hereby sold:- any dwelling house garage or outbuilding other than a 4 dwelling house garage or outbuildings having external walls of brick stone concrete glass or timber or any ï combination thereof with roofing of a non reflective ė nature provided that:- (aa) the proportion of external walls constructed of timber shall not exceed thirty three and one third per centum of the area of such external walls; (ab) nothing contained in this provision shall be (ab) nothing contained in this provision shall be contrued so as to preclude or restrict the use of timber in the inner framework of any exernal wall: (ac) steel deck roofing of or similar to lysaght colorbond type shall be permitted. (ii) any dwelling house having an area (exclusive of verandahs garages and outbuildings) of less than 185 Dated: 3//7 / 1995 square metres.
-Execution and Attestation THE COMMON SEAL OF SUGARGUM DEVELOPMENTS] PTY.
-LTD. (A.C.N.
-057 345 061) WAS HERE-] UNTO AFFIXED IN ACCORDANCE WITH ITS] OF: DIRECTOR.
-TOLLOW SECRETARY.
-SECRETARY SIGNED by ANTHONY IACOVOU] In Courses Lacouser and JANICE JOY IACOVOU the presence of: " A The same of th
+ORDER TO REGISTER

+To the Registrar of Titles Please register this dealing and upon completion issue the documents as follows:- • Signed Firm's Name Customer code Creation and/or Reservation of Easement and/or Covenant (continuation if necessary) (a) we will not erect or permit or allow to be or remain erected on the land hereby sold:- (i) any dwelling house garage or outbuilding other than a dwelling house garage or outbuildings having external walls of brick stone concrete glass or timber or any combination thereof with roofing of a non reflective nature provided that:- (aa) the proportion of external walls constructed of timber shall not exceed thirty three and one third per centum of the area of such external walls; (ab) nothing contained in this provision shall be contrued so as to preclude or restrict the use of timber in the inner framework of any exernal wall; (ac) steel deck roofing of or similar to lysaght colorbond type shall be permitted. (ii) any dwelling house having an area (exclusive of verandahs garages and outbuildings) of less than 185 square metres.
+THE COMMON SEAL OF SUGARGUM DEVELOPMENTS] PTY.
+LTO.
+(A.C.N.
+057 345 061) WAS HERE-] UNTO AFFIXED IN ACCORDANCE WITH ITS] ARTICLES OF ASSOCIATION IN THE PRESENCE] OF: DIRECTOR.
+SECRETARY.
+SIGNED by ANTHONY IACOVOU] and JANICE JOY IACOVOU] the presence of:] JACONAMON SEAL SECRETARY.